Fall 2025 Wall Decor Trends: Oversized Art Ideas for Living Rooms

 Bedroom Layout Tips for Small Rooms

 The layout of your bedroom affects how big it feels.
-A good layout leaves open paths, uses corners well, and avoids placing large furniture near doorways.
+A good plan leaves open paths, uses corners well, and avoids placing large furniture near doorways.

 Use these tips: